-3 Provide a general description of the Title I Through analysis of our recent CCRPI and Milestone scores, we have 0 1 e ; instructional program being implemented at 1 / this Title I School.
-Specifically define the Reading and writing are areas of need in all three grade levels.
-As a subject areas to be addressed and the consequence, we have instituted reading and writing programs in all subject instructional strategies/methodologies to be areas.
-Our instructional coach provides training and support for school wide employed to address the identified needs of instructional practices including the "Talon Five" reading strategies, "War the most academically at-risk students in the Eagle Words" (Tier II vocabulary), "R.A.C.E." and "Attack the Prompt" writing school.
-Please include services to be strategies.
-Aside from the reading remediation that we provide in pull-out provided for students living in local "PUSH" classes and in dedicated Connections classes, we have a Title teacher institutions for neglected or delinquent dedicated to writing Connections classes in all three grade levels. children (if applicable).
-We identified 8th grade math as another area in which we can help at-risk students.
-Our math Title teacher is utilized in the Class Size-Reduction model.
-She is working with three classes of at-risk 8th grade students.
-Additionally, she uses the same model in two 7th grade Connections math remediation classes, another area of concern.
+Through analysis of our recent CCRPI and Milestone scores, we have identified the areas where we can most help our academically at-risk students.
+Reading and writing are areas of need in all three grade levels.
+As a consequence, we have instituted reading and writing programs in all subject areas.
+Our instructional coach and administration provides training and support for school wide instructional practices such as "War Eagle Words" (Tier II vocabulary), "R.A.C.E." and "Attack the Prompt" writing strategies.
+Aside from the reading remediation that we provide in pull-out "PUSH" classes and in dedicated Connections classes, we have a Title teacher dedicated to writing Connections classes.

+We identified math as another area in which we can help at-risk students.
+Our math Title teacher provides intervention/skill teaching.
+She is working with at-risk 7th & 8th grade students.